rhettdsouza13/Decision-Trees/README.md

 # Decision-Trees
 This is the basic implementation of ID3 (decision tree classification) with pruning, from the ground up.

-To call the decision tree in a defined main script use:
+To train the decision tree:
 ```python
 ID3(examples, default)
 #This returns the node object of the root of the tree.